 How a Portland Birth Injury Lawyer Can Help

 Our Portland medical malpractice law firm specializes in birth injury claims in both Oregon and Southwest Washington.
 The attorneys at Miller & Wagner represent medical negligence clients throughout the Pacific Northwest including Portland, Vancouver, Salem, and Bend.
-We also have a satellite office in Eugene.
+We also have a satellite office in Pacific City.
 If your baby suffered from an injury or other damages as a result of birth-related medical malpractice in Portland or the surrounding areas, an experienced lawyer from our firm can help you navigate your claim.
 Contact us today for a free consultation.